walter-a-jablonowski/sys-2/ai.md

 ## User Interface

+We keep the user interface pretty simple.
+Use bootstrap 5.3 and optimize it for smartphones.
+The app UI consists of a header bar and a list of entries (list group).

+In the header bar of the app we have a dropdown on the left and gears icon on the right.
+The dropdown can be used to switch events so that the user can quickly go to a seperate event if he has multiple things to manage.
+The gear icon currently has no function.

   - date (YYYY-MM-DD)
   - title (input)
   - fields currently hidden in UI:
     - id (hidden in UI)
     - description (textarea)

-Therefore in the header bar of the app we have a dropdown on the left and gears icon on the right.
-The dropdown can be used to switch events so that the user can quickly go to a seperate event if he has multiple things to manage.
-The gear icon currently has no function.

 Below the header the app shows a list of entries (bootstrap list group), sorted by last one first.
 Each list entry can be of a different type